 Customer Service Practitioner, Apprenticeship

-You’ll spend most of your week working in a customer service role – providing a high-quality service in the workplace, digitally, or in the customers’ localities.
-You’ll also come to College occasionally to build on your work-based learning.
+You will spend most of your week working in a customer service role – providing a high-quality service in the workplace, digitally, or in the customers’ localities.
+You will also come to College occasionally to build on your work-based learning.

-As part of the course, you’ll undertake the new retail team leader apprenticeship standard and work towards developing your skills and knowledge in preparation for the end-point assessment.
+As part of the programme, you will undertake the new retail team leader apprenticeship standard and work towards developing your skills and knowledge in preparation for the end-point assessment.

 How will I be assessed?